11/1/2021

 Alex Blostein

-Great, thanks.
-And my follow up just around the balance sheet dynamics for a former for the deal.
-The DEX, as you guys have about $6 billion of cash and investments on a perform basis after the deal.
-Can you give us a sense how much of the six is ultimately kind of unrestricted cash?
+Great.
+Thanks.
+And my follow-up just around the balance sheet dynamics performer for the deal.
+The deck says you guys have about $6 billion of cash and investments on a performer basis after the deal.
+Can you give us a sense how much of the $6 billion is ultimately kind of unrestricted cash.
 So if you wanted to, you know, do something with it or pay it out, you know, tomorrow, what would that look like?
 And then how much of future funds do you expect Ben's balance sheet to participate in?
-So in other words, like the co investment or seed capital or whatnot, is it going to be 100% based on Franklin's balance sheet?
-And how much of sort of resources do you think that's going to take on future fundraisers?
+So in other words, like the co-investment or seed capital or whatnot, is it going to be a hundred percent based on Franklin's balance sheet and how much of sort of resources do you think that's going to take on future fundraisers?
 Thank you.

 speaker

-Yeah.
+Yep.
 Okay, thanks, Alex.
-So a couple of things there in terms of the sort of unrestricted cash that's available to do other things at the time that we close this transaction, and we're assuming that we can close this transaction at the end of March, that that number will probably be something like a billion dollars.
-That's question one.
+So a couple of things there.
+In terms of the sort of unrestricted cash that's available to do other things at the time that we close this transaction, and we're assuming that we can close this transaction at the end of March, that number would probably be something like a billion dollars.
+So that's question one.
 Question two on the GP commitment.
-There is very strong demand for the GP commitment from partners and employees, both at at Lexington.
-And I know that the Franklin Templeton senior executives and other folks are looking forward to being part of that also.
-But you're right to highlight the fact that Franklin Templeton will also from a balance sheet perspective be committing capital to support the GP level.
-So yeah, we have a commitment to that.
-We obviously can't say what the amount is, because it depends on future fundraising.
+There is very strong demand for the GP commitment from partners and employees. both at Lexington, and I know that Frankie Templeton, senior executives, and other folks are looking forward to being part of that also.
+But you're right to highlight the fact that Frankie Templeton will also, from a balance sheet perspective, be committing capital to support the GDP level.
+So, Yeah, and we have a commitment to that.
+We obviously can't say what the amount is because it depends on future fundraising.
+Great.

 speaker